René Pape’s bass showed considerable velvet sheen and elegant dynamic play; purely as singing and star presence, he impressed.

 Music Director Daniel Barenboim was an early supporter, and the Berlin State Opera has played host to Pape’s performances as King Marke in Tristan und Isolde; King Heinrich in Lohengrin; Sarastro in Mozart’s Die Zauberflöte; Pogner in DieMeistersinger; Rocco in Beethoven’s Fidelio; Fasolt in Das Rheingold; Hunding in Die Walküre; and the title role in Don Giovanni.
 The opera house was also the venue for Pape’s appearances as Ramfis in Verdi’s Aida; Figaro in Mozart’s Le nozze di Figaro; Leporello in Don Giovanni; and Orest in Strauss’s Elektra.
 In 2006 he expanded his repertoire to include the title role in Boris Godunov, which won him the title “Artist of the Year” from the German Critics Association.

-Mr. Pape’s 2016/17 season highlights include performances in a signature role, König Marke in Wagner’s Tristan und Isolde, at The Metropolitan Opera.
-He is the featured artist in Gala Concerts from Moscow to Munich and beyond, including The Met’s 50th Anniversary Concert at Lincoln Center, and sings Philipp II in Don Carlo at the Zurich Opera.
-Pape presents a recital at London’s Wigmore Hall, and will star as König Heinrich der Vogler in a new production of Lohengrin at Opéra national de Paris.
+His 2016/2017 season included performances in another signature role, König Marke in Wagner’s Tristan und Isolde, at The Metropolitan Opera.
+He was the featured artist in Gala Concerts from Moscow to Munich and beyond, including The Met’s 50th Anniversary Concert at Lincoln Center, and sang Philipp II in Don Carlo at the Zurich Opera.
+Pape also presented a recital at London’s Wigmore Hall, and starred as König Heinrich der Vogler in a new production of Lohengrin at Opéra national de Paris.

 Pape recently sang at London’s Royal Opera House, Covent Garden, in the role of Méphistophélès in Gounod’s Faust, and also brought the role to The Metropolitan Opera (in a production directed by Des McAnuff).
 It was his role debut as Méphistophélès at the Met Opera in 2005 that prompted Martin Bernheimer of the Financial Times to write: “The evening was stolen…by René Pape, the powerful, playfully sardonic Méphistophélès.
 His basso, more cantante than profondo, rolled, roared, and crooned, as needed, with easy insinuation.
 Strutting through the evil charades with a different costume from a different period in each scene, he underplayed the menace, and doubled its impact.
 This devil got his due.”